 India is a gem of a country.
 Its history, culture & heritage is as unique as it is rich.?It’s no wonder that a lot of? great personalities have acknowledged India’s contributions to the world.
 India, a union of states, is a Sovereign, Secular, and Democratic Republic with a Parliamentary system of Government.
 The world’s largest democracy, India hosts many marvels up its sleeves.
 Education in India has a rich and interesting history.
 It is believed that in the ancient days, education was imparted orally by the sages and the scholars, and the information was passed on from one generation to the other generation.

 After the development of letters, it took the form of writing using the palm leaves and the barks of trees.
 This also helped in spreading the written literature.
 The temples and the community centers formed the role of schools.
 Later, the Gurukul system of education came into existence.

 The Gurukuls were the traditional Hindu residential schools of learning which were typically in the teacher’s house or a monastery.
 Even though the education was free, the students from well-to-do families paid the Gurudakshina which was a voluntary contribution after the completion of their studies.
-At the Gurukuls, the teacher imparted knowledge on various aspects of the religion, the scriptures, the philosophy, the literature, the warfare, the statecraft, the medicine astrology and the history.?This system is referred as the oldest and the most effective system of education.
+At the Gurukuls, the teacher imparted knowledge on various aspects of the religion, the scriptures, the philosophy, the literature, the warfare, the statecraft, the medicine astrology, and the history.?This system is referred to as the oldest and the most effective system of education.

 In the first millennium and the few centuries preceding, there was a flourishing of higher education at Nalanda, Takshashila University, Ujjain, and Vikramshila Universities.